bishoyromany/affise_admarketplace_connector/readme.md

     4. m-aaid: it's for admarketplace related to if the offer was opened using mobile
     5. start script: this will run the script progress, and add the offers

-## for technical stuff check our this https://github.com/bishoyromany/affise_admarketplace_connector/blob/master/tech.md
+## for technical stuff check this https://github.com/bishoyromany/affise_admarketplace_connector/blob/master/tech.md